EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/software_guide/eyetrackvr_app_guide.md

 ### Wired configuration (experimental)
 #### Note this is a Beta app feature only.
 Please use the latest Open Beta in the Discord.

-Find your ESPs in Device Manager and figure out their COM port numbers i.e., ``COM4``.
+Find your ESPs in Device Manager and figure out their COM port numbers, e.g. ``COM4``.

 Enter that COM port number into the app's `Camera Address` field.